designhao/enhanced-reinforcement/README.md

 - [game.py](game.py) with graphic display related calls
 - [environment.py](environment.py) features behavioural aspects of the scenario
 - [agent.py](agent.py) includes components for training like environment interaction and previous state
-- [link.py](link.py) holds skeleton of methods for you to develop (This is the only file you're allowed to modify
+- [link.py](link.py) holds skeleton of methods for you to develop (This is the only file you're allowed to modify)

+We have also